andrasq/arlib/Readme.md

             // => /usr/tmp/filename-prefix-a7259b
         });

+Tempnam() generates random filenames and retries on collision.
+The more files in the temp directory, the more chance of name collisions.
+Although up to 16 million (2^24) files are possible, the retry approach breaks down when close to the 16m limit (at 14 million it would take an average of 4 retries to find an unused name, still ok, but at 15 million 11, not ok).
+Note that 16 million files in a single directory is unmanageable; `ls` and `echo *` do not work, and it takes days to just delete them all off an ext3 filesystem with an opendir/readdir/unlink loop written in C.

 ### getopt( argv, optspec )

 traditional unix command option extractor, returns an object with the options